pariterre/twitch_train_de_mots/notes.md

     - I've decided to keep this bug because it reduces the number of robberies
 - Show that the user hasn't provided their credentials instead of showing the game if they haven't provided their credentials
 - Fixed showing to wrong position in leaderboard when beating own score
+- Fixed train continuing to move after the game has ended

 # Features
 ## To do